force-net/DeepCloner/README.md

 You can use deep clone of objects for a lot of situations, e.g.:
 * Emulation of external service or _deserialization elimination_ (e.g. in Unit Testing).
 When code has received object from external source, code can change it (because object for code is *own*).
 * ReadOnly object replace.
 Instead of wrapping your object to readonly object, you can clone object and target code can do anything with it without any restriction.
 * Caching.
-You can cache data locally and want to ensurce that cached object hadntt been changed by other code
+You can cache data locally and want to ensurce that cached object hadn't been changed by other code

 You can use shallow clone as fast, light version of deep clone (if your situation allows that).
 Main difference between deep and shallow clone in code below:
 ```